Brent1LT/P.A.R.C./README.md

 [Live Site](https://lets-parc.herokuapp.com)

+P.A.R.C. is a parking-share web app where anyone with a private spot, or driveway, can list it to make it publicly available to others who want to rent that space for various defined periods of time (e.g. hour, day, week, month).

-P.A.R.C. is a garage-share website.
-It utilizes MongoDB, Express, React/Redux and Node.js.
+This project utilizes MongoDB, Express.js, React/Redux and Node.js.

 From start to finish, the beta version was completed in 6 days.